Type to search

 gaganchukki falls

-So thus ended our eventful day trip , six long months post the pandemic-induced confinement.
-Soon we were back to the concrete jungle of Ejipura where we live.
+So thus ended our eventful day trip, six long months post the pandemic-induced confinement.
+Soon we were back in the concrete jungle of Ejipura where we live.
 It was indeed a pleasure to be out there again.
 I know things will still take time to get back to normal.
-Here’s the map to remember our long drive after such a long period.
+Here's the map to remember our long drive after such a long period.

-The pandemic has taught us to be patient and sustainable, and I hope we all use these learnings when we travel too.
-Here are a few tips that I can give for those who are yet to hit the road in India.
+The pandemic has taught us to be patient and sustainable, and I hope we all use these learnings ahead.

-You can subscribe to my blog to get the updates and offers on mail.
-You can connect with me on Instagram, Twitter and Facebook for more travel stories.
+You can subscribe to my blog to get updates and offers by mail.
+You can connect with me on Instagram, Twitter, and Facebook for more travel stories.
 If you liked the post, don’t forget to pin it!
-Stay safe, travel with caution and support the locals.
+Stay safe, travel with caution, and support the locals.

 8 Comments